PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 08:13:25
+Last updated: 2024-04-06 08:13:58
-Random Quote: I will put you under the jail. - Hank Schrader
+Random Quote: If you want my advice?
+Get out of your own goddamn drama for a minute. - Nicky Nichols